RareZyn/LinguaFlow/README.md

-# LinguaFlow - Quick Start Guide
+# LinguaFlow - Natural Command Interpreter

 ## What is LinguaFlow?

 LinguaFlow is a **grammar-first natural command interpreter** that combines formal grammar with LLM semantic assistance.
-It allows you to write mathematical expressions in 4 different ways - from traditional symbols to natural language phrases.
+It allows you to write mathematical expressions in 6 different ways - from traditional symbols to natural language phrases.

-**Key Feature**: The grammar handles ALL structure.
-The LLM only helps resolve operation words (is "sum" the same as "+"?).
+**Key Features**:
+- Grammar-first design: The grammar handles ALL structure
+- LLM semantic assistance: Resolves operation words and corrects typos
+- 6 flexible input formats: From symbolic to natural language
+- Mixed rules: Combine different patterns in one expression

 ---